Ivagnesmanuel/Cloud-IoT-Environment-station/devices_virtual/README.md

+## Section 1

-This folder contains the Node.js virtual sensors used for the first part of the project, the relatives links are below.
+This folder contains the Node.js virtual sensors used for the first part of the project.
+For more information about this section use the links below.

 ### links
 - [Youtube demonstration](https://youtu.be/MFi_sELNDRY)